 Park City Mountain: Riding at Park City you have a couple of solid options to choose from.
 If you are on the Mountain Village side of the resort, stop into the Corner Store.
 Featuring quite a large outdoor seating area, live music most days, cheap drinks and your typical bar foods, the Corner Store is a can’t miss spot in the spring.
 If you find yourself over in the Canyons Village, check out the Umbrella Bar located right in the middle of the village.
 Post up at the bar under the giant umbrella if you need a little break from the sun, or snag a table out on the large deck.
 Regardless of where you sit there is a good chance you will be hearing some live music when the sun is shining.

-Deer Valley Resort: When you’re out experiencing the Deer Valley Difference, head over to the St. Regis and soak up the sun with a ginger margarita.
-Make sure to have your Hawaiian shirt on and tell the server to crank up the Jimmy Buffett.
+Deer Valley Resort: When you’re out experiencing the Deer Valley Difference, head over to the St. Regis and soak up the après vibes in the new Vintage Room featuring a killer raw seafood selection and drink menu.
 Or, for a different but equally enjoyable post skiing sit, cruise over to the Silver Lake Lodge at the base of the Sterling Express Chairlift.
-Grab a beer from the bar and head out to the patio.
+Grab a beer from the bar or mountain-side grab and go and head out to the patio.
 If you’re lucky, you may even be able to find a nice adirondack chair to lean back in and work on your goggle tan on the ski beach.

 Solitude Mountain Resort: Make your way to the Roundhouse, a mid-mountain lodge easily accessible via the Apex, Moonbeam, Powderhorn and Eagle chairlifts.
 The Roundhouse has a nice south facing patio that is positioned perfectly for watching people ski while you enjoy a cold beer and some curry fries.
 One thing to take into account for the Roundhouse is the fact that its ski-in/ski-out, so make sure you keep it under control and make it down the mountain when you’re finished.